Skip to content

 Whichever integration path you use, the agent expects telemetry and commands in a fixed set of message types on a fixed set of topics.
 Integration is largely the work of mapping your robot's data onto that contract.

-For the full message-type catalog (fields and schemas), see Telemetry — the canonical reference.
+For the full message-type catalog (fields and schemas), see Telemetry, the canonical reference.
 This page focuses on mapping guidance.

 Your robot data Maps to Reference

-Pose, velocity, odometry Motion telemetry Telemetry
+Pose, velocity, odometry Motion telemetry (global / local) Telemetry

 Mode, battery, operational state Status telemetry Telemetry

-Vendor-specific extra fields Telemetry extras Telemetry
+Vendor-specific extra fields Sensor telemetry Telemetry

 Detected objects Object Telemetry